Have you ever heard the phrase, “People don’t like to be sold…but they love to buy?”

 In this stage, you should be able to determine if the potential customer is qualified or not.
 If they are not the right type of customer for your business, you can still be helpful in offering solutions and advice, but move on after you point them in the right direction.
 You don’t want to waste their time or yours by pushing a solution on them that doesn’t match their needs.

-2. Listen to their needs
+2. Listen to your potential customer’s needs

 No two customers are alike.
 Their needs will, therefore, differ.
 Listen to what the customer says he wants, but also try to pick up on what he truly needs.
 Read between the lines and seek to understand.

 The best way to do this is to apply the 80/20 Rule of Communication.
 Spend 80% of your time listening and only 20% of your time actually speaking.
 This means to be an active listener.

 - Remember that your goal is to learn more about the person